Skip to main content

 If you’re unhappy with your current broadband connection, check your current internet speed with our broadband speed test and see if there are faster, more reliable services available in your area.

-Thanks to superfast connections becoming more available, the cost of these faster connections has come down substantially.
-Nowadays, you can find fibre broadband deals for around £23 per month, although we do see deals drop below £20 per month throughout the year - particularly on Black Friday deals.
+Thanks to the increasing availability of superfast connections, the cost of these connections has come down substantially.
+Nowadays, you can find fibre broadband deals for around £23 per month, although we do see deals drop below £20 per month throughout the year.

 If you’re out of contract with your current broadband provider, then you’re almost assuredly paying a higher monthly rate than this.
 According to our own research on broadband prices, the average customer out of contract on an ADSL connection is paying £32 per month, which is more expensive than getting a faster, more reliable fibre connection.